-3.7.3.2 Digital Entity Update Management
+3.6.2.2 Digital Entity Update Management

-Our proposed Event-based Infrastructure stores data and metadata representing metadata of scholarly publications into a MySQL database in the form of events, which are the primary copies of the DARs stored at the annotation tools, and it supports data exchange between the MySQL database and annotation tools.
+Our proposed Event-based Infrastructure stores data and metadata representing metadata of scholarly publications into a MySQL database in the form of events, which are the primary copies of the DARs stored at the annotation tools, and it supports data exchange between MySQL database and annotation tools.
 An update is specified as either a major or a minor event in the proposed system based on what it has modified within the system.
-In a major event representation, an update creates a new entry or deletes an existing entry, while in a minor event representation an updated modifies any metadata field of a DE [3].
-Digital Entity Update Management module deals with the updates that are made directly on the primary copy of each DE via Event-based Infrastructure services.
-Its main responsibilities are: (1) Deciding the event type (major or minor event) by using duplicate detection mechanism to find out whether this update is trying to create a new DE or update an existing DE; (2) Creating an update event that could be a major or minor event by setting up necessary parameters into a MySQL database via Events and Dataset Creation module explained in Section 3.7.3.1.1; (3) Passing the update event and its data to Communication Manager to be propagated to the supported annotation tools to either upload a new entry in the case of major event or reflect the changes on replica copies in the case of a minor event via Communication Manager as explained in Section 4.4.2.2.
-Digital Entity Update Management module provides a push based approach to propagate an update immediately to the integrated annotation tools when it occurs.
+In a major event representation, an update creates a new entry or deletes an existing entry, while in a minor event representation an updated modifies any metadata field of a DE [67].
+Digital Entity Update Manager deals with the updates that are made directly on the primary copy of each DE via Event-based Infrastructure services.
+Its main responsibilities are: (1) Deciding the event type (major or minor event) by using duplicate detection mechanism to find out whether this update is trying to create a new DE or update an existing DE; (2) Creating an update event that could be a major or minor event by setting up necessary parameters into a MySQL database via Events and Dataset Creation module explained in Section 3.6.2.1.1; (3) Passing the update event and its data to Communication Manager to propagate the update to the supported annotation tools to either upload a new entry in the case of major event or reflect the changes on replica copies in the case of a minor event via Communication Manager as explained in section 4.4.2.2.
+It provides push based strict consistency maintanence approach by propagating the update immediately to the integration annotation tools when it occurs.
 Updates are disseminated to the integrated annotation tools via unicast communication strategy; (4) Returning a confirmation result to the clients in XML format.

-Each minor event is defined with its parameters including its unique id, its operation type (replace, merge, delete), which DE it belongs to, its timestamp value, and its data.
+Each update is defined with its parameters including its unique id, its operation type (replace, merge, delete), which DE it belongs to, its timestamp value, and its data.
 These parameters are transferred as XML message to the necessary modules.
-Schema of parameters of an update event is depicted in Figure 3-7.
+Schema of parameters of an update event is depicted in Figure 3-5.

-Generated by XmlSpy www.altova.com
+Generated by XmlSpy

+www.altova.com

-Figure 3-7: Update Event Parameters
+Figure 3-5: Update Event Parameters